ajlogo/flash-camera/README.md

 Usage
 -----

 `example.html` should get you started.
-The example uses RTMFP so you will need a Stratus key easily obtainable here [http://labs.adobe.com/technologies/cirrus/](http://labs.adobe.com/technologies/cirrus/).
-When the page is loaded onpen your browser console to get a peek at the internals.
+The example uses RTMFP so you will need a Stratus key which can easily be obtained here [http://labs.adobe.com/technologies/cirrus/](http://labs.adobe.com/technologies/cirrus/).
+When the page is loaded open your browser console to get a peek at the internals.
 Once your webcam is published you will find a peerID in the console that can be used in the flash-stream component.

 The API being very close to the original Flash API, when in doubt look as the Actionscript source and refer to the corresponding documentation.